youniquestar/youniquestar/README.md

 ## 🚀 About Me

 I'm a passionate developer with a love for open source, learning, and sharing knowledge.
-- 🌱 Currently learning: [AI/ML Engineering in Robotics]
+- 🌱 Currently learning: AI/ML Engineering in Robotics.
-- 👯 Looking to collaborate on: [Robotics projects related to AI]
+- 👯 Looking to collaborate on: Robotics projects related to AI.
-- 💬 Ask me about: [Robotics, Artificial Intelligence, Chess]
+- 💬 Ask me about: Robotics, Artificial Intelligence, Chess.

 ## 🛠️ My Skills

-- Languages: [Python, C++]
+- Languages: Python, C++.
-- Tools: [Git, VSCode, Pycharm, Arduino IDE]
+- Tools: Git, VSCode, Pycharm, Arduino IDE.

 ## 📊 GitHub Stats